salmansajid/Tasks-angular/README.md

-# A virtual Customer Management System
+# A virtual Customer Management System.

 This project is created to judge your angular skills.